gghindu/modhelp/README.md

 # Verification

 **Overall Goal**
 Many people join the server every day.
-We have even experienced raids over duration of the server's existence.
+We have even experienced raids over the duration of the server's existence.
 Most often, it's by islamists interested in denigrating and demoralizing Hindus.
 But we also get a fair share of christians and atheists coming to do the same thing.
 Their method of hurting Hindus comes in a few forms.

 Most common (80%) are those who want to throw out insults immediately.
 These are usually racist in nature, but often times when the troll is South Asian, then the insults will focus more on religious and cultural landmarks of Hinduism.
 Less common (15%) are those who join to try to demoralize Hindus via debate.
 In much the same way that two ants are unlikely to theorize their way into understanding a black hole, people trying to define God using logic are largely partaking in self-soothing sophistry.
 Rarely (5%) we get evangelists, who think they will be rewarded by their deity if they could convert a few of us.